telerik/blazor-docs/knowledge-base/grid-custom-cell-formatting-with-radspreadprocessing.md

 ## Description

-I want to format the cells of the exported file.
+I want to format the cells of the exported Excel file.
 For example, set background color.
 How to achieve this?

 ## Solution